How to build a TV marketing strategy for the modern viewer

 Naturally the very reason for most viewers’ engagement with TV is its content.
 Using the YouGov insights from above as a background, one way to deal with the increasing fragmentation of TV viewing is to craft original content over and above the regular TV offering.

-The Drum suggests that although TV is becoming more fragmented, there are more creative opportunities for advertisers which are cheaper than traditional spot advertising campaigns.
-One example of this which marketers can learn from is Channel 4’s on-demand service All 4, which instead of simply acting as a catch-up platform ‘now includes exclusive content, which is advertised on C4 but solely available on All 4.’
+The Drum suggests that although TV is becoming more fragmented, there are more creative opportunities for advertisers.
+These ad opportunities are cheaper than traditional spot advertising campaigns.
+One example of this which marketers can learn from is Channel 4’s on-demand service All 4.
+It is not simply a catch-up platform.
+It ‘now includes exclusive content, which is advertised on C4 but solely available on All 4.’

-Channel 4 has also recently increased its focus on ‘co-productions to compete with Netflix, Amazon Prime and the looming threat of Facebook’ in a bid to explore new content avenues in a world increasingly dominated by streaming.
+Channel 4 has also recently increased its focus on ‘co-productions to compete with Netflix, Amazon Prime and the looming threat of Facebook’.
+This is a bid to explore new content avenues in a world increasingly dominated by streaming.

 3. Learn from others in the industry

-In the same spirit of collaboration, finding ways to future-proof your TV marketing strategy is something that can be done by working with others in the industry.
+In the same spirit of collaboration, finding ways to future-proof your television advertising strategy is something that can be done by working with others in the industry.

 This is exactly the aim of an upcoming conference called ‘The Future TV Advertising Forum’.
-Due to be held in central London on 6th and 7th December by Mediatel Events, the conference aims to bring together delegates from across the industry to discuss the state of the TV industry and what strategies can be employed to encourage innovation.
+Due to be held in central London on 6th and 7th December by Mediatel Events, the conference aims to bring together delegates from across the industry.
+They’ll discuss the state of the TV industry and what strategies can encourage innovation.
 With a focus on ‘how to evolve television to be better traded, targeted, data-led and measured,’ the event will tackle some of the challenges highlighted above.

 Boasting speakers from key industry players such as Sky, Finecast and many more, according to Mediatel this year’s Forum ‘is the most ambitious yet, featuring over 100 speakers from major global media owners, advertising agencies, brands and ad-tech firms.’